-I’m not exaggerating when I say that this Baked General Tso’s Cauliflower tastes exactly like the Chinese takeout we all know and love (but without the frying or meat!)
+I’m not exaggerating when I say that this Baked General Tso’s Cauliflower tastes better than the Chinese takeout we all know and love (but without the frying or meat!)

 Because it tastes JUST like Chinese takeout.
 You know, the sticky, flavor-packed American-style Chinese takeout (huge deal for us expats who are hankering for a taste of home)

-Because I couldn’t stop eating this until the tulip-man had no choice but to roll me out of the kitchen
+And because even though it’s 100% cauliflower, the texture and flavor is 100% delicious.
+And because I couldn’t stop eating this until the tulip-man had no choice but to roll me out of the kitchen.

-Because it’s not fried (but panko + baking make it perfectly crisp)
+Oh, and because it’s not fried but baked (panko breadcrumbs + baking make it perfectly crisp)!

 How to make General Tso Cauliflower

 Making this General Tso’s Cauliflower is so easy, friends, although I’ll admit it can take a little while to dredge the cauliflower.
 Here’s how to make it:

 - Dredge the chunks in flour, then egg, then panko breadcrumbs

 - Bake until crispy (in your oven or air fryer)

 - Coat with General Tso’s sauce